You can use both which or where to describe a place. Some of my students have asked how to use these words, so lets have a look today!

 Use which after a place to describe the location of that place, like this:

-- Lombardi’s, which is in Soho, is my favorite pizzeria.
+- San Matteo, which is uptown, is my favorite pizzeria.

 - Jack’s house, which is next to mine, has a beautiful garden.

 Use where after a place to describe what happens at that place, like this:

 - Times Square, where many tourists go, is a fun place to visit.

 - San Matteo, where you can get amazing pizza, is always crowded.